unahouExosite/docs/exositeready/gwe/getting_started.md

 **NOTE**: The `mr config` dialog stores configuration entries in `.mrmuranorc` files, but treats passwords differently.
 The first time you log in to an account and are prompted for your password, MrMurano stashes the password in the file `~/.mrmurano/passwords`.

-If you don't want this stored in a local file, run `rm ~/.mrmurano/passwords` after each session.
+If you do not want this stored in a local file, run `rm ~/.mrmurano/passwords` after each session.

 #### Configure Product ID